Ai-Thinker-Open/GPRS_C_SDK_DOC/c-sdk/function-api/sms.md

 #### Function

-unicode转本地语言
+Unicode to local language

 #### Parameters

-* unicodeIn：unicode编码的消息
+* unicodeIn:unicode encoded messages
-* unicodeLenIn：unicode编码的消息长度
+* unicodeLenIn:unicode encoded message length
-* localLanguage：要转换成的本地语言
+* localLanguage: the local language to be converted into
-* localOut:转换好的本地语言
+* localOut: converts a good local language
-* localLenOut：转换好的本地语言长度
+* localLenOut: the converted local language length

 #### Return

-* 是否成功转换
+* Whether or not the conversion is successful

 ---